EIDA/routing/doc/index.rst

 -----------------------

-In the case case that one datacenter decides to include routes from other datacenter, there is no need to define them locally.
+In the case case that one datacenter decides to include routes from other datacenter (as in the EIDA case) , there is no need to define them locally.

 A normal use case would be that the datacenter `A` needs to provide routing information of datacenters `A` **and** `B` to its users.
 In order to allow